October 15, 2009 – Cedars-Sinai Medical Center in Los Angeles, California admitted Monday

-If you received a CT brain perfusion scan at Cedars-Sinai Medical Center at any time between February 2008 and August 2009, the Law Offices of Keith L. Miller, and its affiliates, is interested in you contacting us about possible representation in a class action lawsuit, and would take your case on a contingent fee basis, which means that you will not have to pay anything out of pocket for your legal representation.
+If you received a CT brain perfusion scan at Cedars-Sinai Medical Center at any time between February 2008 and August 2009, the Law Offices of the attorney, and its affiliates, is interested in you contacting us about possible representation in a class action lawsuit, and would take your case on a contingent fee basis, which means that you will not have to pay anything out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering damages on your behalf.

 , or .